-During digitization, the voltage at node B is compared to a globally transmitted ramp while a global analog-to-digital conversion (ADC) clock increments an in-pixel 14-bit counter.
-When the voltage of the ramp crosses the the voltage held at node B, the counter is disabled and the value of the counter is taken to be proportional to the total charge integrated by the pixel.
+During digitization, the voltage at node B is compared to a globally transmitted ramp, while a global analog-to-digital conversion (ADC) clock increments an in-pixel 14-bit counter.
+When the voltage of the ramp crosses the voltage held at node B, the counter is disabled and the value of the counter is taken to be proportional to the total charge integrated by the pixel.
 The digitized value of each pixel is then shifted onto a digital bus with a readout clock.
 These values are the output of the PAD.
+The digitization method is similar to that presented in [6].